 After the study protocol is completed, can I continue to receive treatment?

-Yes, after completion of the study you can continue to receive injections by signing up for our Regenerative Peptide Therapy Program.
+Yes, after completion of the study you can continue to receive injections by signing up for an appropriate program.
 Study clients that are not already part of the Program will receive a discount on their Regenerative Peptide Assessment.
 Please Note: The provider of the AOD9604+HA is providing it at a significant discount for the study.
 That discounted pricing will no longer be available after you have completed the study.

 How will the study results be measured?